Emily M. Bender

 Emily Menon Bender (born 1973) is an American linguist and professor at the University of Washington where she directs its Computational Linguistics Laboratory.
 She specializes in computational linguistics and natural language processing.

-She has published several papers on the risks of large language models and on ethics in natural language processing and co-authored the 2025 book The AI Con: How to Fight Big Tech’s Hype and Create the Future We Want.
+She has published several papers on the risks of large language models and on ethics in natural language processing and co-authored the 2025 book The AI Con: How to Fight Big Tech's Hype and Create the Future We Want.

 Education

-Bender earned an AB in Linguistics from UC Berkeley in 1995.
+Bender earned an AB in Linguistics from the University of California, Berkeley in 1995.
 She received her MA from Stanford University in 1997 and her PhD from Stanford in 2000 for her research on syntactic variation and linguistic competence in African American Vernacular English (AAVE).
 She was supervised by Tom Wasow and Penelope Eckert.

-Career
+Career and research

 Before working at University of Washington, Bender held positions at Stanford University, UC Berkeley and worked in industry at YY Technologies.
 She holds several positions at the University of Washington, where she has been faculty since 2003, including professor in the Department of Linguistics, adjunct professor in the Department of Computer Science and Engineering, faculty director of the Master of Science in Computational Linguistics, and director of the Computational Linguistics Laboratory.
 Bender is the Howard and Frances Nostrand Endowed Professor.

 Bender was president of the Association for Computational Linguistics in 2024.
 She was elected a Fellow of the American Association for the Advancement of Science in 2022.